PhilipPurwoko/purwoko-payroll-backend/README.md

 ## Further Improvements

+I am well aware that this project is imperfect and still need a lot of improvement.
+Here are some things that I would like to improve

+- [ ] Set hourly rate for each employee
+- [ ] Improve documentation
 - [ ] Implement pagination
 - [ ] Implement proper unit test and integration test
 - [ ] Use redis for caching